Best Under Sink Water Filter Reviews in 2023 (+ Buyer’s Guide)

 • Under counter water filter is manufactured in the USA which is quite rare nowadays.

-• 3-stage filtration: Combines micro sediment membranes and different filter media.
+• 3-stage filtration: Combines micro sediment membranes with granular activated carbon and KDF-55.
 Say goodbye to a range of organic and inorganic contaminants including chlorine, lead, herbicides, pesticides among others (not fluoride, sorry).

 • Filter media is NSF tested against Standard 42.